zachmshort/Logo-Generator/README.md

-# project2
+# Project

 ![License Badge](https://img.shields.io/badge/MIT-brightgreen)

-a contributed to this project.
+Zach contributed to this project.

 **Important Notice:** This project is released under the MIT license.